Age, Grade Level, and School Location

 District and Individual School Information

-You may access your county’s district information any of following ways:
+You may access your county’s district information either of the following ways:

 Changes in School Zones